 Family Court Expert Testimony

-Randy Flood’s expert opinion and observations provide reliable information for judges to render judgments that are more informed regarding dynamics and nuances of issues facing the court.
-Flood has been approved as an expert in several courts throughout Michigan and has extensive experience in expert testimony.
+Randy Flood’s expert opinion and observations provide reliable information for judges to render judgments that are more informed regarding the dynamics and nuances of issues facing the court.
+Flood is approved as an expert in several courts throughout Michigan and has extensive experience in expert testimony.
 Judges often hear expert testimony from advocates or professionals with expertise in one area.
 This leads to judges suspecting confirmation bias, thus putting little weight into their expert opinion.
-Flood is known both for his opinion not being for hire—only his time, and for expertise in sometimes competing ideologies such as domestic violence vs. parental alienation.
+Flood is known both for his opinion not being for hire—only his time—and for expertise in sometimes competing ideologies such as domestic violence vs. parental alienation.
 Consequently, when Flood renders an opinion, judges listen.

 He helps judges understand appropriate evaluation and counseling protocols when working with divorcing families as well as insidious parental alienation or domestic violence dynamics.
-It is erroneous to assume that judges inherently know about these unique issues and specialized services because when they don’t, their opinions and judgments are compromised and so can your parental access, the improvement of your parent-child relationships or co-parenting alliance.
+It is erroneous (and can prove detrimental) to assume that judges inherently know about these unique issues and specialized services because when they don’t, their opinions and judgments are compromised.
+And so, too, can be your parental access, the improvement of your parent-child relationships, or co-parenting alliance.
 Flood laments how often he has seen courts unwittingly harm individuals, parents, children and/or their relationships when following errant recommendations from counseling professionals or court personnel in pursuit of what they believe is in the best interests of children or a parent-child relationship.

-Flood has been accepted as an expert in many courts and has copious experience in the court room testifying on the scope, severity and typologies of domestic violence, refuse and resist dynamics (RRD’s) in parent-child contact problems, parental alienation, parent-child estrangement (from abuse and neglect), sexual addiction and sexual acting out issues.
-He also can testify on the appropriate scope, protocols and ethical practices of specialized evaluations such as custody and parenting time, parenting fitness, and risk assessments as well as unique counseling services such as parent coordination, co-parenting counseling, parent-child reunification counseling, batterer intervention, sex addiction offending recovery programs, and other court-related counseling.
-When judges have good and reliable information, they are more likely to have good and reliable opinions, rulings and judgments.
+Flood has been accepted as an expert in many courts and has copious experience in the court room testifying on the scope, severity, and typologies of domestic violence, refuse and resist dynamics (RRDs) in parent-child contact problems, parental alienation, parent-child estrangement (from abuse and neglect), sexual addiction, and sexual acting out issues.
+He also can testify on the appropriate scope, protocols, and ethical practices of specialized evaluations such as custody and parenting time, parenting fitness, and risk assessments as well as provide unique counseling services such as parent coordination, co-parenting counseling, parent-child reunification counseling, batterer intervention, sex addiction offending recovery programs, and other court-related counseling.
+When judges have good and reliable information, they are more likely to have good and reliable opinions, rulings, and judgments.